Connect Early

 Come in and say hello or contact us on 02 4759 1462

-Connect have faciliated Play and Chat Playgroups across the mountains for over 15 years.
+Connect have faciliated Connect and Play playgroups across the mountains for over 15 years.
 They are a regular part of family life for many families in our community.
 A place for parents and carers to meet with friends, where children can meet and play and learn new skills, where community information is shared and morning tea is available.

-Led by experienced Playgroup Facilitators, the Play and Chat groups are held in local schools which also helps families and children become familiar with the school grounds and activities.
+Led by experienced Playgroup Facilitators, the Connect and play groups are held in local schools which also helps families and children become familiar with the school grounds and activities.
 We partner with Gateway Family Services to deliver to some of our groups and fun activities are always on offer.

 The groups meet weekly across the week and across the region.
 All families and children of all abilities are welcome.